cedar-policy/rfcs/text/0076-entity-slice-validation.md

 permit(principal in Team::"temp",action,resource);
 ```

-_Entity selection_: When collecting ancestors with `getentity` [during entity selection](https://quip-amazon.com/oXOuAij6Bse8/Validating-Entity-Selection#temp:C:aLCfd096a6e6e5849aaadec7cc6f), the application only gets ancestors per the expressions in the annotation.
+_Entity selection_: When collecting ancestors during entity selection, the application only gets ancestors per the expressions in the annotation.
 To do that, it would evaluate these expressions for the current request, and provide the ancestors present in the result, if present.
 For example, suppose our TinyTodo request was

 ```
 principal = User::"Alice"